 What is KYC?

-To comply with AML regulations, financial institutions must conduct due diligence on their customers.
-Beyond verifying customer identity, firms conducting KYC on their customers look to see if a client has been the subject of negative news, such as regulatory enforcement actions, negative social media, or other publicity that might make the firm not want the client as a customer.
+Know Your Customer (KYC) is a process designed to collect and verify the identity of customers or other stakeholders like investors.
+KYC is a central part of the due diligence that AML programs require.
+Beyond verifying customer identity, firms conducting KYC reviews on their customers look to see if a client has been the subject of negative news—such as regulatory enforcement actions—negative social media, or other publicity that might make a client undesirable.

 KYC reviews may uncover politically exposed persons (PEPs) who are in positions of authority and potentially at risk for bribery or corruption.
-Due diligence may also uncover a connection to government sanctions from The Office of Foreign Assets Control (OFAC) or other governmental bodies.
-For example, with the recent additions to OFAC’s sanctions list relating to the Russia-Ukraine conflict, private equity funds with sanctioned Russian investors must now take steps to restrict and report those clients’ investments.
-Financial institutions must determine an individual or institution’s risk profile and determine whether to go forward with that client.
+CDD may also uncover a connection to government sanctions from The Office of Foreign Assets Control (OFAC) or other governmental bodies.
+For example, recent additions to OFAC’s sanctions list relating to the Russia-Ukraine conflict require private equity funds with sanctioned Russian investors to restrict and report those clients’ investments.
+Financial institutions, like banks and credit unions, must determine an individual or institution’s risk profile and determine whether to go forward with that client.

 KYC and AML compliance

 The KYC process, and larger AML program, is designed to protect clients, advisors, and the company at large from fraud, complicity in money laundering, criticism, and potential enforcement by regulators.